 Welcome to Science Pit, my personal blog – my name is Emina, and I’m a Molecular Biologist.
-My thesis focused on neuroscience; I investigated the spread of tau proteins in rat brains and I would like to pursue a further career in this topic.
+My thesis focused on neuroscience; I investigated the spread of tau proteins in rat brains.
+I am currently looking for a PhD position.
 Another aspect of science that I’m really interested in is science communications; my goal is to help make science/biology easily understandable to everyone and to also motivate the youngest to study and actively pursue careers in STEM.

-On this blog, I mostly write about various topics in Biology and Neuroscience, some studying advice, traveling for meetings, but also some subject matters unrelated to STEM that I feel passionate about.
+On this blog, I mostly write about various topics in Biology, some studying advice, travelling for meetings, but also some subject matters tangentially related to STEM that I feel passionate about.
 I hope you will find something interesting and educational here!

 Most recent blog posts

 What to do after graduating?
 I often asked myself that question during my last year, and some of you might ask yourself the same.
 Getting employed immediately would be ideal, of course, but I was aware that would be almost impossible.
 Mindlessly scrolling through my LinkedIn feed in breaks from writing my Master’s thesis, I…

 As many of you probably already know, I successfully graduated in November last year.
 After that, I have been working for four months in a laboratory in Graz on a scholarship (I will post all about that soon!) and I have also been religiously applying to various positions, both in academia and industry.
 In March,…